PgBiel/elembic/docs/book/src/about/limitations.md

 #show: e.set_(elem, fieldC: 3)
 ```

-but it is not recommended to rely on this behavior, as **it's easy to accidentally add some content between them,** stopping Elemmic from being able to apply this optimization.
+but it is not recommended to rely on this behavior, as **it's easy to accidentally add some content between them,** stopping Elembic from being able to apply this optimization.

 ## Performance

-Elemmic's performance is, in general, satisfactory, but **may get worse if you use more features:**
+Elembic's performance is, in general, satisfactory, but **may get worse if you use more features:**

 - **Typechecking** of fields can add some overhead on each element instantiation.
-You can improve this by overriding Elemmic's default argument parser, or even disabling typechecking altogether.
+You can improve this by overriding Elembic's default argument parser, or even disabling typechecking altogether.
 (TODO)
 - **Special rules** such as revoke rules may add some overhead.
 You may want to avoid using them if this harms your performance too much.